The complete leader?

 What you need to know

-In a world that is crying out for great leadership, the social media and airport bookshops are full of apparent insight and help.
+In a world that is crying out for great leadership, the social media and ‘pop’ leadership books are full of apparent insight and help.
 I searched on Google for ‘Become a better leader’ and on the first page I was recommended 20 ways… 10 ways… 7 steps… 4 simple things… and the like.
 The implication that we can all improve the quality of our leadership stands in direct contrast to the idea that leaders are born and not made.
 Education is similarly based on the idea that learning leads to improvement and executive education shares the same underlying assumption.

 The idea is straightforward: work out your strengths and limitations, work on the latter and improve overall.
 Yet others argue that we should not focus on our limitations for improvement.
 Instead, we should focus on our strengths and make them world class.
 There is prima facie evidence in favour of both propositions.
 Yet, at Henley, we believe there may be a different way to think about the idea of great leadership altogether.